 Many of our clients have asked us to redesign their websites using the WordPress platform.
-It makes it easier for them to log in and make the updates they need right away as opposed to waiting for the “web guy”.
-Keeping websites fresh with new content keeps your Google rankings moving in the right direction and allows you to achieve better organic rankings.
+It makes it easier for them to log in and make the updates they need right away.
+Then you won’t be waiting for the “web guy”.
+Keeping websites fresh with new content keeps your Google rankings moving and allows you better rankings.

-So being many of my clients have asked me the same batch of questions on how to get the most out of WordPress, I figured why not write a quick little post helping you get started on the right path towards success.
+So, my clients have asked me the same questions on how to get the most out of WordPress.
+I figured why not write a quick little post helping you get started on the right path towards success.

-One of the first things you should do is setup your permalinks correctly.
-If you’ve already went ahead and started blogging or creating pages, you’ll see the links created by WordPress look something like this:
+One of the first things you should do is set up your permalinks correctly.
+If you’ve already started blogging or creating pages, you’ll see the links created by WordPress look something like:

 Looking at that you can tell right away that SEO is not the main focus.
 In order to fix that, all you need to do is got to your Dashboard > Settings > Permalinks.
 Select the post name option, which should look like the following:

-Doing this will set your URLs to show the titles of your pages or posts, benefitting your SEO and should look like this:
+Doing this will set your URLs to show the titles of your pages or posts.
+What this does is benefit your SEO, and should look like this: